Volkswagen Jetta (A6): Overview

-In North America, the base model (S in the US, Trendline in Canada) received a 2.0-liter 8-valve four-cylinder engine with 86 kW and 169 Nm torque.
-From model year 2016 onward, American S and SE models, and Canadian models Trendline and Comfortline Jettas would receive a 1.4 liter turbocharged engine that produces 150 hp and 184 lbft of torque.
+In North America, the base model (S in the US, Trendline in Canada) received a 2.0-litre 8-valve four-cylinder engine with 86 kW and 169 Nm torque.
+From model year 2016 onward, American S and SE models, and Canadian models Trendline and Comfortline Jettas would receive a 1.4-litre turbocharged engine that produces 150 hp and 184 lbft of torque.
 This engine replaced the 2.0-litre in those markets.
-The diesel and hybrid versions were both discontinued for 2017, the hybrid for slow sales and the diesel as a result of the dieselgate debacle.
+The diesel and hybrid versions were both discontinued for 2017, the hybrid for slow sales and the diesel as a result of the Volkswagen emissions scandal related to their diesel engines.

 New for 2014, the 2.5 L inline-5 was replaced with the new 1.8 L TSI turbocharged 4 cylinder.
 Based on the EA888 engine platform, the 1.8 TSI is listed as one of Ward's 10 Best Engines for 2014, producing 127 kW and 249 Nm of torque, all while achieving an EPA rating of 25 MPG city / 36 MPG highway.
 Other updates for 2014 include an independent multilink rear suspension as found in European counterparts, and electronic power steering (1.8 TSI models only).